iskandarzulkarnaien/Meteor-Grants-Backend/README.md

 1. More robust API endpoints (e.g. Edit, Update and Delete).
 2. Better logical organization of code.
-    - Some functionality can be better abstracted into their own classes or packages (`/helpers/utils.py/` and the `QueryBuilder` class is a good example of this)
+    - Some functionality can be better abstracted into their own classes or packages (`/helpers/utils.py/` and the `QueryBuilder` class is a good example of this).
 3. Make the code more DRY (Do not Repeat Yourself).
 There are quite a few instances of repeated logic, especially within the tests, that can be extracted into their own methods and reused.
 4. Stronger validations.
 Some sections (such as limits in search params), do not have validation to ensure that malformed data is rejected.